 You indicated that you went through a really hard period in which you suffered greatly but now, you have things under control.
-You fear losing that control however and wonder what to do if it comes back and how to prevent it from coming back.
+You fear to lose that control however and wonder what to do if it comes back and how to prevent it from coming back.

-Sister, I cannot diagnose you, only a professional who has assessed you can do that, however, it does appear you have bulimia nervosa.
-I’m not sure if you have been reading up on it to educate yourself but it is a very serious disorder which can cause damage to your organs, disrupt your hormones and even cause death.
+Sister, I cannot diagnose you, only a professional who has assessed you can do that.
+However, it does appear you have bulimia nervosa.
+I’m not sure if you have been reading up on it to educate yourself but it is a very serious disorder that can cause damage to your organs, disrupt your hormones and even cause death.
 You mentioned you were treated for iron deficiency at one point and that is one of the dangers and results of bulimia.

 You have also taken the second step, which is talking to someone about it, which you are doing here with us at AboutIslam alhumdulilah.
 I would however kindly recommend sister, that you do seek professional help insha’Allah before another episode takes place.